basho/basho_docs/source/languages/en/riak/community/lectures/developing.md

 }
 ---

-This page is a collection of videos, slides, papers, and other media discussing developing with Riak (general guidelines, using client libraries, etc.).
+This page is a collection of videos, slides, papers, example applications, and other media discussing developing with Riak (general guidelines, using client libraries, etc.).

 _If you have a video to add, please fork the [Riak Docs Repo on GitHub](https://github.com/basho/basho_docs) and do so._